 Diagnosis has been improved with grayscale ultrasonography and color Doppler.
 Screening for and establishing the diagnosis is important as antenatal, compared to intrapartum, diagnosis is associated with improved maternal and fetal/neonatal outcomes.
 Debate exists regarding whether screening should be performed routinely in all pregnancies.
 Certain conditions associated with vasa previa such as low-lying placenta, multi-fetal gestation, IVF or presence of an accessory lobe of the placenta should raise suspicion and warrant further investigation.
 Routine ultrasound evaluation of the placenta and lower uterine segment permits detection in the majority of cases.
 The following algorithm can facilitate diagnosis in asymptomatic women:

 - At mid-trimester ultrasound, routinely determine placental location and relationship of placenta to internal cervical os, and document placental cord insertion site.

 - Diagnosis is confirmed when an arterial vessel is visualized over the cervix (either directly over or in close proximity).
-The course of the vessel should be evaluated and with color Doppler will demonstrate a rate consistent with the fetal heart rate.
+The course of the vessel should be evaluated with color Doppler to demonstrate a pulse rate consistent with the fetal heart rate.

 When vasa previa is suspected on antenatal ultrasound, it has a specificity of 99%.